 - Scoping: Criteria for the search strategy

 - Define the criteria for the search (see above)

-- Identify the information sources to be used
+- $\circ$ $\;$ Identify the information sources to be used

 - Relevance

 - Define inclusion and exclusion criteria

 - Select studies relevant to the assessment

 - Reliability: Quality of the studies

 - Assess the reliability of the studies

 - Compliance with appropriate guidelines (e.g. Good Epidemiological Practice (GEP))

 - Assessment of uncertainty and potential bias

-- $\circ$ Peer review
+- $\circ \quad \text{Peer review} \quad$

 - Outcomes: Reporting

-- o Collect and interpret the evidence
+- Collect and interpret the evidence

 - Evidence synthesis

 - ARRIVE or GOLD publication checklist

-An adapted checklist such as from the MOOSE guidelines (SEES Report Appendix A1) should be used.
+An adapted checklist such as from the MOOSE guidelines (SEES Report Appendix A1) should be used to help summarize the papers.
 SEES recommends a number of additions to the published MOOSE checklist:

-- Include a flow chart for the identification of papers at the different stages of the systematic review - o Assess the adequacy of study data presentation - Describe how data were extracted - Use forest plots to illustrate findings from the studies reviewed

-• Include patterns of association and confidence intervals where possible
+- Include a flow chart for the identification of papers at the different stages of the systematic review - Assess the adequacy of study data presentation - Describe how data were extracted - o Use forest plots to illustrate findings from the studies reviewed - o Include patterns of association and confidence intervals where possible